 Certain classes conducted by the Faculty of Medicine in the first year of the curriculum, and the examinations conducted in these subjects by the Faculty, are recognized as qualifying for a degree in Arts when offered by a student taking the affiliated course in Medicine.

 Modern Languages.

-Professor François-René Gautheron.
-(Head of Dept).

-Professor Lothar Richter.
+ProfessorProfessor François-René Gautheron (Head o f Dept.).
+Richter.

-Associate Professor C. H. Mercer.
+Associate Professor С. п. wiercer.

-Lecturer T-1 D: 11

-Special Lecturer Johanna Richter.
+LecturerSpecial Lecturer Johanna Richter.

 French.

 For students who require it the department will recommend accredited tutors.